 You can cook the rice on the stove top in a pan but I prefer to use a rice cooker.
 It's quicker and cooks the rice to perfection every time.
 I use this rice cooker [clicking this link will take you to the rice cooker I use from Amazon] and love that once the rice is cooked it switches to warm mode and keeps the rice warm until you're ready to serve.

 I use store-bought Old El Paso fajita seasoning because I like the taste, it's easy and the packet gives me the perfect amount of spice.

-However, if you're looking for a fajita seasoning you can make yourself then you can find a recipe for that here.
+However, if you're looking for a fajita seasoning you can make yourself then I love Lisa's recipe from Downshiftology - you can find it here.

 This is a lot, and I mean a lot of food!
 In the recipe pictures its served in a 20cm serving bowl and that's the amount of food in one serving of this recipe.

 If you wanted to include it as part of a meal for more people add tortilla wraps to serve them fajita style and you can double the total servings in the recipe.